Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 \subsection{Response to a thermal gradient}

 We now formulate the response theory to the thermal gradient within the framework of the Eilenberger theory~\cite{PhysRevB.53.15147, PhysRevB.75.224502}.
 The formalism is simplified in the cases when the $d$-vector has only two components as in Eq.~\eqref{non-uni_Weyl} and Eq.~\eqref{non-uni_Dirac}.
-In these cases, we can choose a spin quantization axis along which the order parameter matrix is diagonalized in the spin space.
-For example, for ${\bm d}(\bm k)=(d_x,d_y,0)$, the appropriate quantization axis is the $z$ axis.
-Let us denote such an axis as $\mu$ and then the quasiclassical Green function is also block-diagonal in the spin space, $\check{g}=\check{g}^{\sigma_\mu=+1} \oplus \check{g}^{\sigma_\mu=-1}$, because both nonmagnetic impurities and the thermal gradient do not break the spin conservation.
+In these cases, we can choose a spin quantization axis along which the order parameter matrix is diagonalized in spin space.
+For example, for ${\bm d}(\bm k)=(d_x (\bm k),d_y (\bm k),0)$, the appropriate quantization axis is the $z$ axis.
+Let us denote such an axis as $\mu$ and then the QGF is also block-diagonal in spin space, $\check{g}=\check{g}^{\sigma_\mu=+1} \oplus \check{g}^{\sigma_\mu=-1}$, because both nonmagnetic impurities and the thermal gradient do not break the spin conservation.